benhmoore/MinuteTracer/readme.md

 This project consists of a ray-tracing renderer following the implementation outlined in Gabriel Gambetta's *Computer Graphics From Scratch*, available for purchase [here](https://nostarch.com/computer-graphics-scratch).

-A demo can be found in the file, `demo.py`.
+A demo script exists for each applicable chapter of the book.
+For example, run `chapter_2.py` to output the scene depicted at the end of Chapter 2.

 This repository consists of the following project components: